Grenada Citizenship by Investment

 Justin Sun, a top leading cryptocurrency investor and the founder of TRON is a citizen of Grenada.
 He currently serves as the Ambassador to the World Trade Organization (WTO) for Caribbean isle nation of Grenada.
 Grenada does not make the list of economic citizenship applicants public and therefore it is not possible to know the identities of people who did the CBI program.

-Want to know which famous people have a second passport?
-Click here to find out!
+Curious to know which famous people have a second passport?
+Read our article Famous People with a Second Passport

 The Due Diligence process entails doing stringent background checks on all applicants who apply for the citizenship program.
 Having a criminal record is problematic and can be grounds for citizenship denial.
 The Compliance department at the citizenship by investment unit reviews all applications in great detail.